 In November 2019, we opened the first phase of our "Lakeside Casino" expansion at Wynn Macau which features 44 mass market table games and a refurbished high-limit slot area.
-The second phase, which is substantially completed, will feature two new restaurants and approximately 7,000 square feet of additional retail space.
-We expect to open portions of the second phase in the first half of 2021 depending on market conditions and other factors.
+We substantially completed the second phase, which will include two new restaurants and approximately 7,000 square feet of additional retail space, in December 2019, and expect to open portions of the second phase in the near future, depending on market conditions and other factors.